Batemans Bay is the northern gateway to Eurobodalla, with Canberra city a scenic two-hour drive to the west.

 Shops, cafes, sculptures and green space enhance the waterfront in the town centre.

-To the north, the quiet village of South Durras is surrounded by forest, and the pristine beaches of the Murramarang National Park.
-Within minutes you can be driving through a lush forest of spotted gum and burrawangs, home to many native animals including kangaroos, wallabies, parrots and cockatoos.
-The national park coastline is known for its fascinating ancient rock formations.
+To the north, the popular beach side suburbs of Long Beach and Maloneys Beach offer protected swimming beaches and great snorkelling.
+Just a few minutes further north of Batemans Bay, you will find yourself in a lush forest of spotted gum and burrawangs, as you head toward the quiet village of South Durras.
+The seaside village is surrounded by deep forest, and the pristine beaches of the Murramarang National Park.
+It is home to many native animals including kangaroos, wallabies, and birds.
+The national park coastline is known for its fascinating ancient rock formations and a network of walking tracks.

 The Coast Road

-Take the winding coast road (Tourist Drive 7) and explore the many breathtaking bays and coves from Batemans Bay to Moruya.
+Take the winding coast road (Tourist Drive 7) and discover hidden pockets and coves along the south coast from Batemans Bay.

 The Batemans Bay Heritage Museum, located adjacent to the town’s Water Gardens, is a fascinating look into the history of Batemans Bay and the surrounding district.
 The extensive collection is researched and curated by volunteer members of the Clyde River and Batemans Bay Historical Society.
 Collection themes at the Museum include costume, education, healthcare, domestic life, forestry and timber tales, as well as crime and punishment in the district.